Your Guide to Reverse Mortgages (and How They Could Help)

 What is a Reverse Mortgage?

 Simply put, a reverse mortgage is a loan.
 If you are a homeowner who is 62 years old or old, you might qualify for a reverse mortgage.
 You should make sure that you have considerable home equity that you can borrow against your home’s value.
 In that case, you can receive money as a lump sum, a line of credit, or fixed payments on a monthly basis.
-A forward mortgage is the type of loan you need to purchase a home.
-But, a reverse mortgage does not need you to make any loan payments.

-How Does Reverse Mortgage Work
+How Does a Reverse Mortgage Work

 What are the Different Types of Reverse Mortgages?

-Six Ways To Receive Payments From Your Lender
+Ways To Receive Payments From Your Lender

-Lump Sum Payments:
+Lump Sum Payments

 This means that you will receive all of the payments upfront, without any installment plan.
 However, you will only receive a lump sum payment when your loan closes.

-Equal Monthly Payments:
+Equal Monthly Payments

-Term Payments:
+Term Payments

 This means that the lender will give you equal monthly payments for a certain time that is agreed upon.
 Luckily, term payments allow you to decide how long you want to receive the payments from the lender.

-Line of Credit:
+Line of Credit

 The payments would be accessible for you to borrow whenever you want to.
 As the homeowner, you will need to pay interest on the amount that you actually borrowed from the line of credit.

-Equal Monthly Payments + A Line of Credit:
+Equal Monthly Payments & A Line of Credit

 The lender can provide stable monthly payments for the period of time that you remain in the house as a primary resident.
 If you might need funds at any point during that time, you can always access the line of credit.
-(You get the best of both worlds.)

-Term Monthly Payments + A Line of Credit:
+Term Monthly Payments & A Line of Credit

 This is the combination of term payments and a line of credit.
 You can receive stable payment every month, of equal amount, for a period of time.
 You can also access a line of credit, if you need more money during the term you agreed on with the lender.
-(Also, you can access the line of credit after the term.)

 How Can You Get Reverse Mortgages?

 If you want to take out a reverse mortgage, then you cannot knock on any lender’s door.
 A reverse mortgage is a specialty product, which means that there are only particular lenders that can offer them.
 This is where the power of research comes in.
 You need to research your way to the right lender and make sure that you both accept the terms.
 It would be best if you apply for a reverse mortgage with different companies and find out which company offers the lowest fees and rates.
-(Yes, reverse mortgages are regulated by the federal government.
-But, there is still space where a lender can charge you extra.)

 Previous articleCan Self Employed People Get Unemployment Benefits?